Does the life insurance coverage provided by my employer include accidental death coverage?

 In additional to your employer-paid life insurance, you also have the option of purchasing additional life insurance.
 You can purchase coverage for yourself, your spouse and your dependent children.

-You may elect additional life insurance in units of $10,000, to a maximum of $500,000 or 6 times your annual earnings, whichever is less.
-If you wish to become insured for an amount in excess of $100,000, the excess will be subject to underwriting.
+You may elect additional life insurance in units of $10,000, to a maximum of $750,000 or 6 times your annual earnings, whichever is less.
+If you are a new employee and wish to become insured for an amount in excess of $300,000, the excess will be subject to underwriting.
 All late applications and requests for coverage increases are also subject to medical underwriting approval.

 Coverage is available in units of $10,000 up to a maximum of $30,000, not to exceed 100% of the employee’s combined coverage amount.
 If you elect an amount for your spouse greater than $30,000, the excess will be subject to medical underwriting approval.
 All late applications and requests for coverage increases are also subject to medical underwriting approval.